Fast bowling

 Fast bowling – general information

-All cricket players and fans know that the bowler’s main job is to pitch the ball so that the batsman cannot hit it.
-In cricket throughout history, various techniques have been invented, which can be difficult for a batsman.
-Fast bowling or pace bowling is one of 2 ways to serve the ball used in modern cricket tournaments.
+All cricket players and fans know that the bowler’s main task is to pitch the ball so that the batsman cannot hit it.
+In cricket throughout history, various techniques have been invented, that can be difficult for a batsman.
+Fast bowling or pace bowling is one of two ways to serve the ball used in modern cricket tournaments.

 Fast bowling players are often referred to as fast bowlers, quicks, or pacemen.
-But this does not mean that such a player moves quickly during the throw.
+But this does not mean that such a player moves quickly when throwing.
 Naturally, he has speed, but here the emphasis is on fast and correct hand movements.

-With these serves, the bowler can be categorized according to the speed of throwing the ball:
+With these serves, bowlers can be classified according to the speed of throwing the ball:

 • slow medium;